Botero Plaza

 Botero Plaza, surrounded by the Museum of Antioquia and the Rafael Uribe Uribe Palace of Culture, is a 7,000 m2 outside park that displays 23 sculptures by Colombian artist Fernando Botero, who donated these and several other artworks for the museum's renovation in 2004.
-The plaza is located in an area of Medellín, Colombia known as the "Old Quarter".
+The plaza is located in an area of Medellín, Colombia, known as the "Old Quarter".

 History

 Throughout his career, Fernando Botero has donated several artworks to museums in Bogotá and his hometown of Medellín.
-In 2000, Botero donated 123 pieces of his work and 85 pieces from his personal collection to a museum in Bogota.
+In 2000, Botero donated 123 pieces of his work and 85 pieces from his personal collection to a museum in Bogotá.
 This included works from other artists, including works by Chagall, Picasso, Robert Rauschenberg, and the French impressionists.
 He also donated 119 pieces to the Museum of Antioquia.

 Four more of his sculptures can be found in Medellín's Berrío Park and San Antonio Plaza.

 Sculptures

 The sculptures are all made out of bronze.
 Many of them were previously housed in museums of Paris, New York, and Madrid.
 The sculptures tend to have simple names, such as "The Hand", "Eve", "Maternity", "Man on horseback", and "Roman Soldier" to name a few.
 The "Botero legend" suggests that rubbing the statues brings love and good fortune.

 List of statues in the plaza: